 Olivola, Christopher Y. and Abigail B. Sussman (2015).
 Taxes and Consumer Behavior.
 In M. Norton, D. Rucker, and C. Lamberton (Eds.), Cambridge Handbook of Consumer Psychology.
 New York: Cambridge University Press.

-+Author order alphabetical.
++Author order alphabetical. ±Equal author contribution.

 White, Shannon M., Abigail B. Sussman and Dustin Beckett.
 A Preference for Costly Complexity (revise and resubmit, Journal of Marketing)

 * SCP Best Competitive Paper Award Finalist, 2019

 Materials provided are for educational use only.
 All articles are the sole copyright of their respective publishers.